Moroccan American pushed out of office in Cook County

 Morocco was the first nation to recognize the United States in 1777 after America declared independence in 1776.
 It’s an event that should not go unnoticed and in a way has real meaning for me in this election race.

-Last March, using her clout and Democratic Party funds, Preckwinkle unseated Fritchey and Boykin, replacing them with allies who she could depend on to support new countywide tax hikes that she is expected to introduce next year if her latest venture to run for Mayor of Chicago fails.
+Under Republican pressure, Fritchey and Boykin, were unseated replacing them with allies who she could depend on to support new countywide tax hikes that she is expected to introduce next year if her latest venture to run for Mayor of Chicago fails.

 When a few Arab Americans came up to me and complained, asking why I won’t support Rashid, they seem blind to any explanations.
-I’m not against Rashid.
-I am FOR Morrison.
-I AM against Preckwinkle because of her outrageous tax policies.
+I’m not against Rashid who has a great future ahead of him.
+It’s tragic he did not defeat Morrison.

 But I am not afraid to explain to them why.

-I always wonder why these same Arab Americans who complain about me have never said one word about that fact that Preckwinkle also defeated Fritchey.
+I always wonder why these same Arab Americans who complain about me have never said one word about that fact that Fritchey was defeated by the absence of support

 Fritchey was the ONLY Arab American serving on the Cook County Board, until Preckwinkle, a Democrat, forced Fritchey, a Democrat, out of office.
-Fritchey, the son of a Vietnam Veteran, was unseated mainly because of Preckwinkle’s anger over his opposition to the soda tax.
+Fritchey, the son of a Vietnam Veteran.

 In addition to being the only Arab American on the Cook County board in its entire history, Fritchey may be the only Moroccan American to hold elective office in America.

 So much for Morocco being the first nation to recognize America in 1777.
-And so much for an Arab American on the Cook County board ousted because he fought against Toni Preckwinkle’s unjust and oppressive tax hike on the taxpayers of Cook County.
+And so much for an Arab American on the Cook County board.

 If Fritchey decides to run for another office, I promise you I will be there to support him.
-Right now, I need to support Morrison.
+Right now, I need to find someone to replace Morrison.